 Perform migration between your Office 365 tenants in an easy way

-Now, it is time to understand the method of migration used by Kernel Migrator for Exchange.
+Now, it is time to understand the method of migration used by Exchange Migrator.
 There are steps to migration with a definite function that needs to be followed for a successful migration.
 We are going to discuss each step required for migration in detail –

 Let us start with the Pre-migration Analysis, which is useful for estimating the almost accurate time required for migration.